YEAR 6 - Blackman and Hardy

 In our foundation subjects, the children studied the history of the war using independent research and applied this in their writing.

-The children also went to the Aerospace Museum where they took part in a workshop in creating periscopes, they also soaked up the history behind what part Bristol played in the WW2’s British Airforce getting to see real planes from the past and even old German bombs.
+The children also went to the Aerospace Museum where they took part in a workshop in creating periscopes, they also soaked up the history behind what part Bristol played in WW2’s RAF-getting to see real planes from the past and even old German bombs.
 Additionally, the children got to see the Concorde which they were most definitely awe struck with the scale of this fantastic machine.

 Term 4

 This term, Year 6’s topic has been Polar Exploration.
-As part of our writing unit, the children re-created the story of Ice Trap using some great descriptive language to re tell the story of Shackleton and his mission to save his stranded crew.
-They also prepared non-chronological reports about the Heroic Age of Antarctic Exploration, in which Scoot and Amunsden raced to the South Pole.
+As part of our writing unit, the children re-created the story of Ice Trap using some great descriptive language to re-tell the story of Shackleton and his mission to save his stranded crew.
+They also prepared information texts about the continent of Antarctica

 In our foundation subjects, the children studied the Polar Regions and learnt the similarities and differences between the Arctic and the Antarctic, as well as amassing a huge amount of knowledge about the Antarctic regions.